mdranger/chain3j/docs/source/transactions.rst

 To deploy a new smart contract, the following attributes will need to be provided

 *value*
-  the amount of Ether you wish to deposit in the smart contract (assumes zero if not provided)
+  the amount of Mc you wish to deposit in the smart contract (assumes zero if not provided)

 *data*
   the hex formatted, compiled smart contract creation code